nt03/data_viz_hackathon/README.md

+# Hackathon Visualization

-# repo to visualize Ebola outbreak data for data viz hackathon organized by QED group on Oct 19th.
+repo to visualize Ebola outbreak data for data viz hackathon organized by QED group on Oct 19th.